• Skip to primary navigation

 Jump to Recipe Print Recipe

-If your only experience with hot chocolate at home has been from the little tear-open foil lined envelopes, you're seriously missing out.
-Using just a handful of ingredients and a few minutes of your time, you can whip up the most decadent Homemade Hot Chocolate Mix you've ever tasted.
+Move aside, Swiss Miss—with just a handful of ingredients and a few minutes of your time, you can whip up the most decadent homemade Dark Chocolate Hot Cocoa Mix you've ever tasted.
 Trust me.
-It's worth the (minor amount of) extra effort.
+It's worth the very minor amount of extra effort.

 Jump to:

-• How to Make Homemade Hot Chocolate Mix
+• How to Make Dark Chocolate Hot Cocoa Mix

 • 💬 Reviews